DOC COLOUR’S ZOP ZOO CARD GAME

 • Going clockwise, the dealer places one card at a time face up in front of each player

-until everyone has a straight row of six evenly spaced animal cards in front of them.
+until everyone has a row of six animal cards in front of them.

 These 6 cards are called your STARTING CARDS.